angelovangel/fastkmers/README.md

 ## Description

 This command line program takes a fastq file as input (can be `.gz` also) and outputs the counts of [k-mers](https://en.wikipedia.org/wiki/K-mer) of a specified length.
 It is implemented using hash table and a simple algortihm but is still reasonably fast.
+The maximum supported k-mer size is 31.

 ## Install